peterhinch/micropython-touch/README.md

 # Project status

+Oct 2024: Refresh locking can now be handled by device driver.
 Sept 2024: Dropdown and Listbox widgets support dynamically variable lists of elements.
 May 2024: Add support for round displays with CST816S touch controller.
 April 2024: Touch ABC simplified and bugs fixed.
 Demos updated to take advantage